Tuesday, January 8, 2008

 ABOUT SOY CURLS™ AND COOKING WITH FRESH PINEAPPLE

 Last night I felt like having a light, Asian-style noodle dish, and I had a few ingredients that needed using-up-- namely, some sliced chard, what was left of a fresh pineapple, and two portobello mushrooms that wouldn't last too much longer.
 I also wanted something high in fiber and low in fat.
 Fresh Pineapple-Noodle Stir-Fry is what I came up with and it was delicious!
-UPDATE: The recipe is in my new book World Vegan Feast.
+UPDATE: The recipe is in my book World Vegan Feast.

 To tell you the truth, I haven't used fresh pineapple that often before, but now we can get fresh organic pineapples for a decent price, so I've been buying one now and then.
-I'm experimenting with some fresh pineapple recipes for my (now defunct) quarterly newsletter, the Vegan Feast, which is why I had some left over.
+I'm experimenting with some fresh pineapple recipes for my (update: now defunct) quarterly newsletter, the Vegan Feast, which is why I had some left over.
 Even though fresh pineapple can be very sweet, it also has a tartness that canned unsweetened pineapple doesn't have, making it a great addition to a savory dish such as the one below.

 For the protein component in this dish, I used Soy Curls™, which I reconstitute in hot chicken-style veggie broth (I use equal measures dry Soy Curls™ and broth).
 However, in this dish you could use strips of any chicken-style vegan meat analog, including seitan; or Yves, MorningstarFarms, LightLife, or President's Choice stir-fry style "chicken" strips; or grilled or fried tempeh strips; or strips of baked seasoned tofu.